Asylum EAD Frequently Asked Questions

 No. AsyClock is an educational tool only and provides date estimates based on publicly available general rules.
 It is not affiliated with USCIS, the Department of Homeland Security, or any government agency.

 The results are not legally binding.
-Your actual EAD eligibility is determined solely by USCIS based on your official asylum clock record.
-Always verify critical dates with the CSOL tool and consider consulting a qualified immigration attorney.
+Your actual EAD eligibility is determined by USCIS using official asylum clock records.
+Always verify critical dates with USCIS CSOL or EOIR records and consider consulting a qualified immigration attorney.

 Ready to Calculate Your EAD Date?

-Use our free asylum EAD eligibility calculator to find your exact 150-day filing date and 180-day eligibility date based on your I-589 receipt date and CSOL stoppages.
+Use our free asylum EAD eligibility calculator to estimate your 150-day filing date and 180-day eligibility date for affirmative USCIS cases based on your I-589 receipt date and CSOL stoppages.

 Use the Free Calculator